4 1zpresso grinders next to each other on white background

 I would suggest the Q2 for people

-- Who are looking for a travel grinder
+• Who are looking for a travel grinder for pour over/AeroPress

 Since the burrs are less aggressive than the Jx grinder, it will be slower but also easier to turn the handle.

-It’s big, fast, sturdy, and provides a flavor profile, which is suitable for both espresso and pour over.
+It’s big, fast, sturdy, and provides an all-round flavor profile, which is suitable for everything from espresso to pour over and in-between.

-π‘ Pro tip: There is a rumor that Jx is not suitable for grinding for espresso.
+πŸ’‘ Pro tip: There is a rumor that the J is not suitable for grinding for espresso.
 This was partially correct when the Jx first came out – it had 24 clicks per rotation and a different axle.

-However, since the 2nd generation, the Jx has had 30 clicks per rotation calibrated to grind finer.
+However, since the 2nd generation, the J has had 30 clicks per rotation calibrated to grind finer.
 In practice, this makes it possible to dial in a shot.

-When I was testing the Jx against the Comandante C40, I could notice a big difference between the two.
+When I was testing the J against the Comandante C40, I could notice a big difference between the two.

 Who is it for?

-The Jx grinder is for people who love value for the money.
-It’s the most affordable way to get into “specialty coffee”.
+The J grinder is for people who love value for the money and want an all-rounder.
+For many years, it was one of the most affordable ways to get into “specialty coffee”.

-It beats typical entry-level grinders such as the Baratza Encore or Virtuoso comfortably when it comes to pour over or regular brewing.
+It beats typical entry-level grinders such as the Baratza Encore when it comes to both espresso and regular brewing.

 The main difference between the two grinders is the adjustment mechanism.